spandanb/learndb-py/docs/tutorial.md

 ```

 Next, we can do join the two tables:
+Note: the explicit use of "inner" when specifying the join
 ```
 select e.name, d.name from employees e inner join department d on e.depid = d.depid